salesforce/speech-datasets/README.md

 (default `<noise>`).
 The resultant token list (and `sentencepiece` model for `--token-type bpe`) can be found in `<dataset>/<asr1|tts1>/data/token_list`.

+Sentencepiece supports model types: bpe, unigram, char, and word (bpe and unigram are different, albeit very similar) My suggestion is
+1. have a user be able to choose between bpe, unigram, char, word
+2. for each of the options, run sentencepiece to create model & vocab The reasoning is that it makes seamless to switch between different tokenization methods by simply switching between sentencepiece models

 ### High-Level Python Interface
 As alluded to above, the core functionality of this library is in the class `speech_datasets.SpeechDataLoader`.
 Its